Fédération d'action nationale et européenne: Ideology and history

 FANE activity was limited: the group had at most a hundred activists.
 It published a review, Notre Europe, related to François Duprat's Revolutionary Nationalist Groups (GNR), and a news sheet, L'Immonde, which exalted "National-Socialist and White" Europe and proclaimed the "struggle to the death against the Judeo-materialist hydra."
 Members of FANE included Luc Michel, now leader of the Parti communautaire national-européen (National European Community Party), Jacques Bastide, Michel Faci, Michel Caignet and Henri-Robert Petit, a journalist and former collaborationist who had directed the newspaper Le Pilori under the Vichy regime.
-The FANE maintained international contacts with the British group the League of Saint George.
+The FANE maintained international contacts with the British group the League of Saint George and Pekka Siitoin's groups in Finland.

 The FANE rallied Jean-Marie Le Pen's National Front in 1974, gathered around François Duprat and Alain Renault's Revolutionary Nationalist Groups (GNR).
 It broke with the FN again in 1978, taking with it parts of the FNJ members (youth organization of the FN).

 After this brief spell in the FN, Fredriksen created the Faisceaux Nationalistes Européens (FNE) in July 1980.
 This group would eventually merge with the Mouvement national et social ethniste in 1987, and then with the French and European Nationalist Party (PNFE) in January 1994.

 The FANE was dissolved in September 1980 by a decree of the Council of Ministers on September 30, 1980, under the third cabinet of Raymond Barre.
-Recreated, it was dissolved again on January 23, 1985 by Laurent Fabius's government, and a third time on September 16, 1987 by Jacques Chirac's government, on charges of "violent demonstrations organized by this movement, which has as one of its expressed objectives the establishment of a new Nazi regime," the "paramilitary organisation of this association and its incitations to racial discrimination."
+Recreated, it was dissolved again on January 23, 1985, by Laurent Fabius's government, and a third time on September 16, 1987, by Jacques Chirac's government, on charges of "violent demonstrations organized by this movement, which has as one of its expressed objectives the establishment of a new Nazi regime," the "paramilitary organisation of this association and its incitations to racial discrimination."